-HomeBUSINESSPOSH Act and Gender Biases
+HomeBUSINESSPOSH Act and Gender Biases: A Complete Study

-POSH Act and Gender Biases
+POSH Act and Gender Biases: A Complete Study

 The Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act, 2013, also known as POSH Act, is an Indian legislative act that tries to protect women against sexual harassment at work.
 The Act came into force on December 9, 2013.
 This Act substituted the Supreme Court of India’s Vishaka Guidelines for Prevention of Sexual Harassment (POSH).
 The preamble of our constitution guarantees all citizens “equality of status and equal protection.”
 Articles 14, 15, and 21 guarantee equal legal protection, protection from all types of discrimination, and protection of life and personal liberty.